phaubertin/jinue/doc/syscalls/reply.md

 * JINUE_ENOMSG if there is no current message, i.e. if no message was received using the Receive Message system call.
 * JINUE_EINVAL if any part of the reply buffer belongs to the kernel.
+* JINUE_EINVAL if the reply message is larger than 2048 bytes.
 * JINUE_E2BIG if the reply message is too big for the sender's receive buffer size.